BuilderIO/builder/packages/react/README.md

 You can also pass [data](https://www.builder.io/c/docs/guides/connecting-api-data) and [functions](https://www.builder.io/c/docs/react/custom-actions) down to the Builder component to use in the UIs (e.g. bind data values to UIs e.g. for text values or iterating over lists, and actions to trigger for instance on click of a button)

+All data passed down in available in Builder [actions and bindings](https://www.builder.io/c/docs/guides/custom-code) as `state.*`, for instance in the below example `state.products`, etc will be available

 ```tsx
 <BuilderComponent
   model="page"